 PHGY 170 Human Cell Physiology is an introductory level course on the structure and function of human cells for students interested in pursuing human health-related disciplines.
 Students will also learn the principles of energy metabolism, cell growth and proliferation, and how cells interact with their environment.
-The course then integrates the concepts of cell physiology with that of tissues, organs, and systems.
+There is also an overall focus to relate cellular processes to human function and disease, culminating in a presentation focused on one specific cell process and how it affects health.
+Students taking this course will be well-prepared for upper year molecular biology courses.

 PHGY 170/3.0 May not be taken with or after KNPE 225/3.0.

-After completing PHGY 170, students will be able to:
+After completing PHGY 170 Human Cell Physiology, students will be able to:

-- To identify and describe basic cellular components to be able to characterize their roles in the structure and function of human cells (PLO 1, 3; Assessment 1–5)
+- Identify and describe basic cellular components to be able to characterize their roles in the structure and function of human cells (PLO 1, 3; Assessment 1–5)

-- To integrate a basic understanding of cellular processes to articulate how human cells interact with their environment (PLO 1, 3; Assessment 1–5)
+- Integrate a basic understanding of cellular processes to articulate how human cells interact with their environment (PLO 1, 3; Assessment 1–5)

-- To recognize key principles of human cell function in order to understand the cellular basis of health and disease (PLO 1, 3; Assessment 1–5)
+- Recognize key principles of human cell function in order to understand the cellular basis of health and disease (PLO 1, 3; Assessment 1–5)

 - Understand how cells, tissues, organs and systems work together in order identify and explain the mechanisms through which the body maintains homeostasis (PLO 1, 3; Assessment 1–3, 5)